Liam3997/Imagination-Server/README.md

 ImaginationServer.Auth - Authentication server, and has commands
 ImaginationServer.Auth.Packets - Login Packets, now in C#!
 ImaginationServer.World - World server
-ImaginationServer.World.Packets - Same as .Auth.Packets, except for world.
+ImaginationServer.World.Packets - Same as .Auth.Packets, except for world
 ### Utilities
 sd0 utils: (Broken) sd0 compressor/decompressor (Possibly will be removed soon...)
 ### Other
-ImaginationServer.SingleServer - Application that runs the Auth and World servers.
+ImaginationServer.SingleServer - Application that runs the Auth and World servers
 ImaginationServer.GameLauncher - A launcher/patcher for LU, allows switching boot.cfg with a few clicks (not implemented)
 ImaginationServer.ControlPanel - Same as single server, but with a GUI (not implemented)

 ## Permissions
-Permission has been granted by MicleBrick, both through Discord and through his licensing choices, to use his original code to build this server.
+Permission has been granted by MicleBrick, both through Discord and through his licensing choices, to use his original code to build this server
 This project also operates under the provisions [made by Lego to the original LUNI project](http://timtechsoftware.com/wp-content/uploads/2014/09/LU-official.png), that such server emulation is allowed provided that no Lego copyright is infringed and a disclaimer (seen at the top of this README) is provided when referring to the project

 ## License